omulei/multiple-linear-regression-Group-5/README.md

 ## **Contribution**

 We encourage community contributions.
 If you find any bugs or areas of improvement, please create an issue or submit a pull request on our GitHub repository.

-## **Acknowledgments**

-We'd like to thank our professors and mentors for their constant guidance.
-Special thanks to the KC Housing Authority for providing the dataset.

-## **License**

-This project is licensed under the MIT License - see the [LICENSE.md](#) file for details.

----

-You can replace placeholders (like the team member names, emails, and GitHub profiles) with the actual details.
-The image URL is a placeholder as well; you might want to replace it with a relevant image of your choice.